Broker Check

 1. Savings or Investing Account

-Saving for college does not have to be done using an education-specific account type; you can simply put money into a savings account or investing account.
+Saving for college does not have to be done using an education-specific account.
+You can simply put money into a savings account or investing account.

 By doing so, you’ll make sure that you can use those funds for any purpose and at any time.